 Unicode: you can use any character in these names.
 See section Unicode Mode.

-Switching from one charset to another, only changes which characters can the users use when creating/editing views from the Administration Tool.
+Switching from one charset to another, only changes which characters the users can use when creating/editing views from the Administration Tool or the Design Studio.
 It does not affect the behavior of the Server.

-When the Server or a database is in Restricted mode, the Administration Tools that connect to this Server or database, you can only create elements (user names, data sources, wrappers, views, etc.) whose identifiers follow these rules:
+When the Server or a database is in Restricted mode, the Administration Tools and the Design Studio only allow you to create elements (user names, data sources, views, etc.) whose identifiers follow these rules:

 The first character has to be one of these:

 z.
-If you enter uppercase letters, they Tool automatically converts them to lowercase.
+If you enter uppercase letters, the Administration Tools and the Design Studio automatically convert them to lowercase.